Home

 Do not mix up this variant with a spin where the leader use two walking steps during the spin.
 That is much simpler, but is not what we aim for here.

-As the snoa will be rather fast with these quick turns, it is perhaps enough to dance this variant e.g. for 8 bars before resuming normal snoa turns.
+As the snoa will be rather fast with these quick turns, it is perhaps enough to dance this variant e.g. for eight bars before resuming normal snoa turns.

 The video above contains a basic instruction for how to dance Polka and Polkett.

 The variants are mostly free combinations of some common polka variants.
-For those not knowing about them, I give here a brief description.
+For those not knowing about them, I give below a brief description.

 Polka walking steps